Drive sales on autopilot with ecommerce-focused features

 Why choose it?

-HubSpot suits you if you’re building a complete revenue system, not just sending emails.
-You want marketing, sales, and service teams working from the same customer data without integration headaches.
+This WordPress email marketing plugin works best when you’re building a complete revenue system.
+It’s designed for teams that want marketing, sales, and service teams working from the same customer data without integration headaches.

 Features

-HubSpot Academy trains your team with free certifications while you build campaigns — no YouTube tutorials needed.
-Contact scoring automatically bubbles hot leads to sales based on behavior patterns you define.
+HubSpot Academy trains your team with free certifications while you build campaigns, without the need for external tutorials.
+Contact scoring automatically surfaces hot leads to sales based on behavior patterns you define.

-It can host your website, blog, and landing pages on its CDN to improve speed.
-Deal pipelines visualize where revenue sits and forecast future sales, and workflows branch based on if-then logic, handling complex nurture paths that would require developers elsewhere.
+It can host HubSpot CMS pages and landing pages on its CDN to improve speed.
+Deal pipelines visualize where revenue sits and forecast future sales.

 Pros